 Creative Conservation Alliance

-The Creative Conservation Alliance (CCA) is dedicated to ecological and cultural preservation within Bangladesh’s last remaining wild places.
-Through our grassroots efforts we empower local people to become stakeholders in their own landscapes.
+The Creative Conservation Alliance (CCA) is a government registered non profit organization, dedicated to ecological and cultural preservation within Bangladesh’s last remaining wild places.
+As a critical part of the international Indo-Burma Biodiversity Hotspot-the most threatened Biodiversity Hotspot in the world-these remaining forests offer a refuge for over 26 globally threatened species.
+Through our comprehensive approach, we empower local people to become stakeholders in their own landscapes.

-Our organization is achieving conservation success through partnerships with government and non-government stakeholders, provision of alternative income sources of the tribal communities, rigorous scientific research, and the sustainable protection of natural resources.
-Both with our EcoGuardians program in the Chittagong Hill Tracts and with the Bangladesh Python Project in Lawachara National Park, we are giving communities a voice and the tools to succeed in staving off the destruction that their lands face.
+Our organization is achieving conservation success through partnerships with government and non-government stakeholders, provision of alternative income sources of the local communities, rigorous scientific research, and the sustainable protection of natural resources.
+Both with our Chittagong Hill Tracts Program and with the Northeast Program, we are giving local communities a voice and the tools to succeed in staving off the destruction that their lands face.

 Parabiologists are one of the foundations of our organization.
-These laymen are trained to carry out basic scientific tasks such as collecting morphometric data, GPS logging, and telemetry work.
-Without these dedicated souls we would not have the manpower or traditional ecological knowledge of the study areas to conduct our research.
+Local community members-with little to no formal education- are trained to carry out basic scientific tasks such as collecting morphometric data, GPS logging, and telemetry work.
+These citizen scientists not only play the role of “Role Models” in their community and act as local ambassadors for conservation but without these dedicated souls we would not have the manpower or traditional ecological knowledge of the study areas to conduct our research.

-Utilizing Lawachara National Park (LNP) as an experimental platform, we conduct species-specific research resulting in sustainable management decisions applicable to protecting forests throughout India and Southeast Asia.
-Burmese pythons, elongated tortoises, and Chinese pangolins are studied using radio-telemetry equipment in this semi-evergreen forest.
+Utilizing Lawachara National Park in northeast of Bangladesh as an experimental platform, we conduct species-specific research resulting in sustainable management decisions applicable to species conservation in human-modified landscapes.
+Globally threatened Burmese pythons, elongated tortoises, and Chinese pangolins are studied using radio-telemetry equipment in this mixed-evergreen forest.

-Building and supporting primary schools in areas too remote for other NGOs to work in, for an amenable exchange of logging bans and hunting moratoriums of 15 endangered species.
-For only $100 a month, we can create sanctuaries for the incredible biodiversity in these forests while bringing literacy and cultural revival to these villages.
+Building and supporting primary schools in remote areas, for an amenable exchange of hunting moratoriums of over 15 globally threatened species including elephants, turtles, pangolins, gaur, gibbons, and hornbills.
+Through this initiative, we can create sanctuaries for the incredible biodiversity within these forests, while bringing literacy to empower the local communities.

-The only way to make this happened is to take action!
+The only way to make this happen is to take action!